 In this article:

-- How to set up a customer service bot
+- What is a customer service chatbot

 Do you want to learn more about chatbots?
 Check out these articles: